 What does Caitriona mean?

-Caitriona \ca(i)-trio-na, cait-riona\ as a name for girls.
-Caitriona's name origins are Greek and Gaelic, and the meaning of the name Caitriona is "pure".
-Caitriona is a derivative of Catherine (Greek): from "katharos".
+Caitriona [caitri-ona] as a name for girls is a Greek name, and the meaning of the name Caitriona is "pure".
+Caitriona is a version, with the suffix -ona, of Catherine (Greek): from katharos.
 Caitriona is also a form of Catriona (Gaelic, Greek).
 Caitriona is also used as a form of Katherine (Greek).

 Caitriona has 19 variants: Caitrionagh, Catreena, Catreina, Catrenia, Catrina▼, Catrinia, Catrionagh, Catroina, Catryna, Kaitrinna, Kaitriona, Kaitrionaugh, Katrena, Katriana, Katrina▼, Katriona, Katrionagh, Katrionaugh and Katryna.

 Caitriona is a rare first name for women.
 Caitriona is an equally unique last name for both adults and children.
-(2000 U.S. Census)
+(2000 U.S. Demographics)